-A commissioned, warrant, or noncommissioned officer may serve as the RSO.
-NCO grade requirements will be in accordance with Table, 4-1 above, at a minimum.
+A commissioned or warrant officer may serve as the RSO.
+Grade requirements will be in accordance with Table, 4-1 above, at a minimum.
 Personnel assigned as RSO will have NO other duties during that period of training.
 RSOs will be qualified on the weapon(s) systems being fired, and will have satisfactorily completed a range safety certification program in the weapon system(s) for which they are responsible conducted by their Battalion/Unit (O5 & above Command) to which they are assigned.